Dear reader of ADxS.org, please excuse the disruption.

 There is a connection between increased sensitivity and creativity.
 People with heightened sensitivity often recover better when they are alone.
 They also react more strongly to environmental influences and can be traumatized more easily.

 Increased sensitivity can be influenced by neurological causes such as an overly open stimulus filter (thalamus) in the brain or altered dopamine levels.
 Genetic causes can favor increased sensitivity, whereby both certain gene variants and early childhood stress can play a role.
-Increased sensitivity can cause attention problems, disturbed thought processes and affective and behavioral problems.
+Increased sensitivity can cause attention problems, disturbed thought processes and affective and behavioral disorders.
 The causality of the relationship between increased sensitivity and ADHD, i.e. the question of cause and effect, has not yet been clarified.

 1. Causes of increased sensitivity